-Barton was named an assistant nordic skiing coach in the summer of 2016.
-A 2009 graduate of the College, she came to Middlebury from the Burke Mountain Academy, where she has served as the head nordic coach since 2012.
+Barton was named an assistant nordic skiing coach in the summer of 2016 and enters her fourth year in 2019-20.
+A 2009 graduate of the College, she came to Middlebury from the Burke Mountain Academy, where she had served as the head nordic coach since 2012.

 Barton was a three-time coach for the United States U18 National Team in Norway, Estonia and Sweden.
 In 2015, she traveled to Almaty, Kazakhstan as the head coach of the USA U23 National Team.
 Barton is a three-time coach for Team New England at U.S. Junior Nationals and has worked for two years at the U.S. National U16 Summer Camp.
 She also leads summer training camps to Sweden and Norway, and was recently named the 2016 New England Nordic Ski Association (NENSA) Coach of the Year.